When the cops arrived, Eric offered no resistance as he was arrested and booked. He sat down on the bench as he waited to be picked up.

 "YOU STUPID FUCK!
 YOU WERE SUPPOSED TO REST, NOT GET INTO A BAR FIGHT!!!"

-Once the First Sergeant was done unloading, he sighs like a disappointed father.
+Eric held the phone away from his ear as the ceaseless line of profanities continued to wreck his ears.
+Once the First Sergeant was done unloading, he sighed like a disappointed father.
 "You are lucky the charges were dropped.
 If they weren't, you'd be living on Staff Duty."
 He didn't wait for Eric to respond before the line went dead.
 Eric stared blankly at the phone for a few seconds before deciding to get up and stretch.
-He couldn't go back to sleep after the verbal reaming he had just had, so he decided to go to the one constant he had in his life: the gym.
-Women cheat, dogs die, and beer gets warm, but the gym would always be there.
+He couldn't go back to sleep after the verbal reaming he had received, so he showered and left for the gym.

-Motorpool Monday.
-The two most hated terms in any line unit anywhere in the united states Army.
-Especially in the midst of preparing for a major mobilization.
-Eric and the other platoon sergeants had their joes gearing up and packing connexes for the better part of the last two weeks after the attack.
+Eric and the other platoon sergeants had their joes gearing up and packing connexes for the better part of the two weeks following the attack.
 Tensions were rising between the soldiers as they knew that in a full scale armed conflict, some of them were not going to come home.
 On one particularly fateful Monday, Eric and his platoon had finished lining up the vehicles in preparation for departure to the DRFF (Deployment Ready Forward Force), and they were ready to pack up for Close Of Business (COB).
-COB usually hit at 1700(5pm), but today they were running late because a few members of the platoon were having trouble learning their left from their right.
-Eric had had to step in twice in order to stop two accidents in the span of ten minutes.
+COB usually hit at 1700, but today they were running late because a few members of the platoon were having trouble learning their left from their right.
 After the second near accident, Eric had looked up at the sky and asked "Why me?"